-Keystrokes Display
+Keystrokes Display []

 g P/R Run mode.

-OENTER 0.0000
+0 ENTER 0.0000 Initial actimates

-10 10 f Initial estimates.
+10 10 Initial estimates.

 You can now find the desired root by pressing f SOLVE 0.
 When you do this, the calculator will not display the answer right away.
-The HP-15C uses an iterative algorithm[†] to estimate the root.
+The HP 15c uses an iterative algorithm[†] to estimate the root.
 The algorithm analyzes your function by sampling it many times, perhaps a dozen times or more.
 It does this by repeatedly executing your subroutine.
-Finding a root will usually require about 30 seconds to 2 minutes; but sometimes the process will require even more time.
+Finding a root will usually require less than 5 seconds, but sometimes the process will require even more time.

-Press f SOLVE 0 and sit back while your HP-15C exhibits one of its powerful capabilities.
+Press f SOLVE 0 and sit back while your HP 15c exhibits one of its powerful capabilities.
 The display flashes running while SOLVE is operating.